 From CWGC – Concentrated from Bidadari to Kranji after the war.

-NB.
-Bukit Panjang is on Singapore Island.
+1. Bukit Panjang is on Singapore Island.

 The Commonwealth War Graves Commission Grave Concentration Report tells the story of Thomas’s reburial, please see the form below (War Office Concentration List).
-This shows that Thomas was probably buried in Badadari Cemetery and then reburied on the 19th October 1946 at Kranji Military Cemetery.
+This shows that Thomas was probably buried in Badadari Cemetery and then reburied on the 19th of October 1946 at Kranji Military Cemetery.
 It looks as though he was the only one reburied from Badadari.

 If anyone can add to Thomas’s story, please get in touch.
 In any case he was well loved by his family as his name was put forward to be remembered.
 His family’s inscription on his grave says it all –